by Karen Jones

 DTG also offers a large number of colors.
 You do not need to worry like you would when using a different printing method.
 This printing also has low setup costs, perfect for a one-time production.

-Since this type of printing is eco-friendly, it will ensure that you run a green company which helps a lot with advertising in some communities.
+Since this type of printing is eco-friendly, it will ensure that you run a green company that helps with advertising in some communities.

 Since old stenciling, screen printing has revolutionized, which took place towards the end of the 1880s.
 Several modifications have made this method evolve into a vast industry.

-During the 19th century, screen printing was still a simple process that used fabrics like organdy that was stretched on a frame to secure the stencils when printing.
+During the 19th century, screen printing was still a simple process that used fabrics as organdy stretched on a frame to secure the stencils when printing.
 Until the twentieth century, the process became computerized, commonly used to print flat posters, fabrics, and packaging.

 Although this process was not popular, screen printing reduced the gap between hand-feeding production and printing an automated process.
 The method achieved quick advances; it transitioned from being a handcraft to mass production.
 The advancements gave rise to a new era of massive printing capabilities and transformed the fashion industry and the advertising industry.